davidpaley/Lighthouse-test/README.md

 `urlToTest` is the only mandatory parameter, the rest of them are optional.
 By default `numberOfRuns` is `10` and formFactor is `mobile`

-## Run a new Test
-To set the URL that you want to test, you should set it in the first parameter of the function `lighthouse`.
-You can also change the constant `number_of_runs` to set the number of executions that you want to run for the LH test.